yvelikova/axway-open-docs/content/en/docs/apim_installation/apigw_containers/container_patch_sp.md

 ---
-title: Apply a patch or service pack
+title: 'Apply a patch, service pack or a product update'
 linkTitle: Apply a patch or service pack
 weight: 108
 date: 2019-09-18T00:00:00.000Z